erick805/rickylau-dev/content/blog/visualnyc/index.md

 ---
 title: VisualNYC
-description: Interactive map of New York City featuring data visualizations of crime statistics based on NYC open data.
+description: Interactive heatmap of New York City featuring data visualizations of crime statistics based on NYC open data.
 ---

-Interactive map of New York City featuring data visualizations of 2018 crime statistics based on NYC open data.
+Interactive heatmap of New York City featuring data visualizations of 2018 crime statistics based on NYC open data.

 ---